infinera/terraform-infinera-xr-modules/workflows/setup_network/README.md

-# Terraform Set Up Network Module
+# Workflow: Terraform Set Up Network Module
-This module shall create a constellation network without any check or filtered devices
+This workflow shall create a constellation network without any check or filtered devices

 ## How to
 The procedure to replace one device by another device shall involve two steps